mrowll1/Co2/README.md

 ![Sample Output](code.png)

 The example output is shown below.
 Sums are written on top.
+Timestamp shown when the job was run (start time).

 ![Sample Output](data.png)